ietf-teep/architecture/draft-ietf-teep-architecture.md

 provisioning of Trust Anchors to a device may be different from one use case to the other.
 A Device Administrator may want to have the capability to control what TAs are allowed.
-A device manufacturer enables verification of the TAM providers and TA binary signers; it may embed a list of default Trust Anchors into the TEEP Agent and TEE for TAM trust verification and TA signer verification.
+A device manufacturer enables verification by one or more TAMs and by TA developers; it may embed a list of default Trust Anchors into the TEEP Agent and TEE for TAM and TA trust verification.

 ~~~~
  (App Developers)   (App Store)   (TAM)      (Device with TEE)  (CAs)